Skip to main content

 string

-Human-readable description of the error
+Human-readable description of what went wrong.

 HTTP Status Codes